lsst-uk/lasair-deploy/README.md

 must match the keypair in OpenStack.
 If this is not the case then you will need to fix it up manually first.

+## Configure DNS

+At this point we need to configure any required DNS records to point to the public interfaces of the instances we just created.

 ## Deploy Lasair

 If this is a new, clean deployment then we can just go ahead and run the